Counseling Degrees & Licenses in California

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-California organization Resource To Recover says that less than 40 percent of adults in California with mental illness actually receive treatment.
+Pursuing a counseling degree or license for work in California makes sense, both as a stable career and as a way to help people needing quality care for mental health disorders.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), less than 40 percent of adults in California with mental illness actually receive treatment.
 With a population of nearly 39 million people, that number represents a gap in services for a large percentage of people in need.
-According to 2018 data from the Healthforce Center at the University of California – San Francisco, there are a few reasons for this disparity.

 While access to insurance coverage for healthcare has continued to increase, mental health providers are not dispersed evenly over the state.
-In 2016, California had more than 80,000 licensed behavioral health professionals, but the data shows a lack of diversity within these professionals that doesn’t correlate to the state’s population diversity.
+While California has an abundance of licensed behavioral health professionals, the data shows a lack of diversity within these professionals that doesn’t correlate to the state’s population diversity.
+In addition, it is estimated that many of these professionals will retire over the next few years.

-In addition, it is estimated that many of these professionals will be retiring over the next few years.
-It is believed that the number of mental health professionals who can dispense medication will decrease by 34 percent between 2016 and 2028, making an already-obvious shortage of providers even more acute.
-Also, according to the U.S. Bureau of Labor Statistics (BLS 2023), careers in mental health, behavioral disorders, and substance abuse are expected to grow 18 percent nationally between 2022 and 2032, more than four times faster than the average for all occupations during the same decade (3 percent).
+Also, according to the U.S. Bureau of Labor Statistics (BLS 2025), careers in mental health, behavioral disorders, and substance abuse are expected to grow 10 percent nationally between 2023 and 2033, nearly five times faster than the average for all occupations during the same decade (4 percent).

 In California, psychiatrists and psychiatric nurses are the only mental health providers able to offer both therapy and medication prescriptions.
 Clinical psychologists, licensed marriage and family therapists (LMFTs), licensed professional clinical counselors (LPCCs), and licensed clinical social workers (LCSWs) provide therapy only.
 Psychiatric nurses and clinical nurse specialists (CNSs) provide direct care to patients.